jonas089/L2-sequencer-utils/whitepaper/sequencer.md

 This might occasionally override a synchronized block.
 Synchronized blocks are also checked against those in storage to determine whether or not they are lower.
 Should a synchronized block be lower than the block in storage, then it will replace that block in storage.

+Finality signatures should be implemented so that only finalized blocks can be synchronized.

 ### Edge Case: Validator fails to commit
 Should the `committing_validator` fail to commit by the end of the round: